A house inspection checklist? Isn’t that what you hire a home inspector for?

 - Are the chimney and flashing in good shape?

-- Are the gutters and downspouts in proper condition and do they drain as expected, or have they been neglected?
-(That could be a sign that the house hasn’t been maintained properly as a whole.)
+- Are the gutters and downspouts in proper condition?
+Do they drain as expected, or have they been neglected?
+(That could be a sign that the house hasn’t been appropriately maintained as a whole.)

 - Are the soffits and fascia in good shape?